 But sometimes, even getting to the gym is tricky.
-And whilst we know that home equipment is never going to be able to replace the real deal, it helps to have some versatile pieces of kit around to fill the gaps at times when you can’t get to the gym.
+And whilst we know that home equipment is never going to replace the real deal, it helps to have some versatile pieces of kit around to fill the gaps at times when you can’t get to the gym.

 Forget kettlebells and dumbbells.
 Not that you can get them online at the moment anyway.
 Here’s some home gym equipment that might be worth investing in.

 Ankorr offers a really inventive and versatile piece of workout equipment that can give you a full body functional training session helping to build strength, improve speed, and develop endurance.
 Use it from home, the park, the gym, wherever you want.